 If you’re pregnant and taking a high-quality prenatal supplement, you can get all the extra calcium you need by eating about 3 servings of calcium-rich food every day.
 However, if your diet lacks good sources of calcium (for example, if you avoid dairy), then you should consider asking your doctor about adding a calcium supplement to your daily routine.

-- Pregnant women are advised to get 1,200 mg of calcium per day.
+- Pregnant women are advised to get adequate calcium per day.

 - The average American woman gets up to 950 mg per day from her diet.